PapiPallanes/PapiPallanes.github.io/_portfolio/CypherRedesign.md

 ---

-{% include video id="TJpcrGZiZIM" provider="youtube" %}

----

-Here I do a quick walk and listen through my final project file for the redesign.
-I also talk about my thought process behind certain decisions for ablities and my ideas for how it should all sound.

-Additionally my written walkthrough of this redesign can be found <a href="https://docs.google.com/document/d/1X4P_k-eWFvxTlwSyYkSfqDSHVL4gRprytMOkhu6AP4w/edit?usp=sharing"> here <a/>, including pictures of the abilities being redesigned, Logic Pro X Project file, and Helm patches being used.
+Additionally a video walkthrough, as well as my written walkthrough of this redesign can be found <a href="/writeups/cypher-design-writeup"> here <a/>, including pictures of the abilities being redesigned, Logic Pro X Project file, and Helm patches being used.